Alejandra B. Osorio

 B.A., M.A., New York University; Ph.D., State University of New York at Stony Brook

 Associate Professor of History

-I have conducted archival research in Peru, Ecuador, Bolivia, Chile, Spain and the United States.
-I have been a visiting scholar at the Instituto de Estudios Peruanos in Lima, Peru.
-In 1996-1997 I was a Fulbright scholar at the Pontificia Universidad Catolica del Peru and between 1995-97 a member of the Seminar on Peruvian Historiography and Gender Studies at CENDOC-Mujer, in Lima, Peru.
+Osorio has conducted research in Peru, Ecuador, Bolivia, Chile, Mexico, Portugal, Spain, England, France, and the United States.
+She has been a visiting scholar at the Instituto de Estudios Peruanos in Lima, Peru, the Colegio de México in Mexico City, and the Universidad Autónoma de Madrid, in Spain, and has taught at the Facultad Latinoamericana de Ciencias Sociales (FLACSO) in Quito, Ecuador.
+From 2005-2010 she was a member of the Group for the Study of Political Culture in America (GEHCPA) at the Universidad Autónoma Metropolitana, in Mexico City.
+In 1996-1997 she was a Fulbright scholar at the Pontificia Universidad Católica del Perú (PUCP) and between 1995-1997 a member of the Seminar on Peruvian Historiography and Gender Studies at CENDOC-Mujer, in Lima, Peru.

 Osorio received a B.A. in History and an M.A. in Latin American and Caribbean Studies from New York University, and a Certificate in Women Studies and a Ph.D. in History from the State University of New York at Stony Brook.
 She was born in Santiago, Chile and has lived for extended periods in Peru, Bolivia, Ecuador, Mexico, and Spain.